 - Email: Planning-Zoning@ci.webster.ny.us

-Usually, all property tax exemption applications and renewals are due on March 1 each year.
-In an effort to protect the health of our seniors and disabled persons, the New York State Legislature passed emergency legislation to automatically renew these two exemptions for applications due March 1, 2021 ONLY.
+All property tax exemption applications and renewals are due on March 1 each year.
 For more information visit our Exemptions page.
-New applicants must still apply by March 1, 2021.
 Applications received after that date may be considered for the following tax year, but sometimes you may need to re-file with updated information.

 For the most recent ownership information, you may call us at (585) 872-7051 or access the public computer in our office, which is located at: Town Hall 1000 Ridge Rd.
 Webster, NY 14580.
 Recent sales data may take several weeks to arrive in and be processed by our office.